aptise/peter_sslers/README.md

 Renewing Certificates can be done via two methods:

 * If the web application is running, it can renew certificates
-* A commandline cron routine will spin up a webserver to answer challenges if needed
+* A commandline routine will spin up a webserver to answer challenges if needed

 Current support for ACME Challenge Types: